TOP

 Board Diversity

-Board Diversity: Represents the weighted average ratio of female board members to male board members in investee companies.
+Board Diversity: Represents the weighted average ratio of female board members in investee companies.

 UN Global Compact Violators: Represents companies that have been assessed as failing to comply with the 10 United Nations Global Compact Principles by ISS-ESG Norms-Based Research.
 Different ESG research providers may come to different conclusions on the severity of the violation.